 The Burden of AF

-Up to two percent of the global population has AF.
-Over 6 million Europeans suffer from this arrhythmia, and it is estimated that its prevalence will at least double by 2050 as the population ages, reaching more than 12 million.
-Around 4.5 million people in the European Union and 2.2 million people in the United States have AF, and estimates suggest that by 2014 more than 12 million people in the Asia-Pacific region will have AF.1,2,3,4 AF confers a 5-fold increase in the risk of stroke, and one in five of all strokes is attributed to this arrhythmia.
-Ischemic strokes in association with AF are often fatal, and those patients who survive are left more frequently and more severely disabled by their stroke and more likely to suffer a recurrence than patients with other causes of stroke.
-In consequence, the risk of death from AF-related stroke is doubled and the cost of care is increased by 50%.5 The condition occurs when parts of the atria emit uncoordinated electrical signals that cause the chambers to pump too quickly and irregularly, thereby not allowing blood to be pumped out of the atria completely.6 As a result, blood may pool, clot and lead to thrombosis, which is the number one killer in both the developed and developing world.
+Up to 2% of the global population has AF.
+Over 6 million Europeans suffer from this arrhythmia, and it is estimated that its prevalence will at least double by 2050 as the population ages.
+Around 4.5 million people in the European Union and 2.6 million people in the United States have AF, and estimates suggest that by 2014 more than 12 million people in the Asia-Pacific region will have AF.1,2,3,4 AF confers a 5-fold increase in the risk of stroke, and one in five of all strokes is attributed to this arrhythmia.
+Ischaemic strokes in association with AF are often fatal, and those patients who survive are left more frequently and more severely disabled and more likely to suffer a recurrence than patients with other causes of stroke.
+In consequence, the risk of death from AF-related stroke is doubled and the cost of care is increased by 50%.5 The condition occurs when parts of the atria emit uncoordinated electrical signals that cause the chambers to pump too quickly and irregularly, not allowing blood to be pumped out completely.6 As a result, blood may pool, clot and lead to thrombosis, which is the number one killer in both the developed and developing world.

 If a blood clot leaves the left atrium, then it could potentially lodge in an artery in other parts of the body, particularly in the brain.
 A blood clot in an artery in the brain leads to a stroke.
-Ninety-two percent of fatal strokes are caused by thromboses.7 People with AF are not only at a five times higher risk of suffering a stroke than the general population, but they are also at high risk for heart failure, chronic fatigue and other heart rhythm problems.8,9 Stroke is a major cause of long-term disability worldwide – each year 5 million stroke sufferers are left permanently disabled.10
+Ninety-two per cent of fatal strokes are caused by thromboses.7 People with AF also are at high risk for heart failure, chronic fatigue and other heart rhythm problems.8,9 Stroke is a major cause of long-term disability worldwide – each year 5 million sufferers are left permanently disabled.10

 About the Thrombosis Research Institute (TRI)